Whakamaru

 Whakamaru /ˈfɑːkəˌmɑːruː/ is a town in the central region of the North Island of New Zealand.
-The Maori words 'whaka' and 'maru' literally mean to give shelter to, or safeguard.
+The Māori words 'whaka' and 'maru' literally mean to give shelter to, or safeguard.
+The town is adjacent to a hydroelectric power station on the Waikato River, and electricity transmission infrastructure that serves the North Island national grid.

 History

-The Whakamaru supervolcano eruption (dated to 320–340,000 years ago) is the largest known eruption from the area known as the Taupo Volcanic Zone (TVZ) and means the town is located in the historic Whakamaru caldera.
+The Whakamaru supervolcano eruption (dated to 320–340,000 years ago) is the largest known eruption from the area known as the Taupō Volcanic Zone (TVZ) and means the town is located in the historic Whakamaru caldera.

 The name is a shortened version of Te Whakamarumarutanga o Kahukeke ("The Shelter of Kahukeke").
 According to Waikato Tainui oral traditions, Kahukeke, the Māori healer and explorer, who had arrived in New Zealand on the Tainui migratory canoe fell ill at the spot and the area was named for the shelter where she recovered.
 In some versions the shelter was built by her husband Rakatāura / Hape, the tohunga of the Tainui.

-The town of Whakamaru was originally established as accommodation for the Whakamaru Power Station in New Zealand.
-The Whakamaru switching station, adjacent to the power station, is operated by Transpower, and is an important node on the national grid.
+The town of Whakamaru was originally established as accommodation for the Whakamaru Power Station.
+The first 220 kV transmission lines in New Zealand were constructed from Maraetai to Whakamaru, and from Whakamaru to Ōtāhuhu.
+These lines were commissioned in October 1952, making Whakamaru a key node on the North Island grid.
+In 1964, following the commissioning of the HVDC Inter-Island link, the North Island Control Centre for the national grid was transferred from Claudelands to a new facility at Whakamaru.
+This control centre remained in service until 1993 when a replacement was commissioned at Hamilton.